 Here we aim at developing and applying original chemical bonding analyses that are safely applicable to heavy-element systems, meaning that the underlying level of theory must be relativistic.
 Various bonding indicators are looked for, effective bond orders, topological descriptors as well as outcomes of valence bond analyses.

 Physical properties may be derived from knowledge on many-particle states.
 These properties may be energy and/or wave function dependent.
-Thus, quantum mechanical approaches may be route toward computing physical properties.
+Thus, quantum mechanical approaches may be the route toward computing physical properties.
 By definition, these are observables, meaning that comparison of computational data with experiment is expected.

 In theory, this seems quite straightforward.
 However, the interpretation of the experimental data often makes use of simple models, which may drastically differ from the more elaborated computational ones.
 Thus, a fair comparison of computational and experimental data may not be that straightforward and require the extraction of the same effective parameters than in the experimental analysis.

 As a theoretical chemist and a molecular devotee, I am more inclined to work on molecular many-electron states and thus on molecular electronic properties.
-Note that in the past, I have used my molecular perspective to tackle condensed matter problems by means of the cluster approach.
-Future work may concern optical properties.
+Note that I also use my molecular perspective to tackle condensed matter problems by means of the embedded cluster approach.

 Here we aim at defining model Hamiltonians from the outcomes of quantum mechanical calculations by means of the effective Hamiltonian theory.
 Emphasis is put on the zero-field splitting, i.e. the degeneracy lift of energy levels in the absence of an external magnetic field.
 Currently, molecular systems with one or several active magnetic sites are studied.